opnsense/docs/source/manual/how-tos/dnscrypt-proxy.rst

 Example: Standalone DNS
 -----------------------

-You can use the DNSCrypt-Proxy as a full-featured standalone DNS instead of Unbound or dnsmasq.
+You can use the DNSCrypt-Proxy as a full-featured standalone DNS instead of Unbound or Dnsmasq.
 This setup has the advantage that you do not need a forwarder solution for encrypting DNS requests or the usage of DNSBL.